Ronald-TR/todonotion/README.md

 A golang rewrite of the following project [todo.sh-notion](https://github.com/Ronald-TR/todo.sh-notion), this version is much faster than the previous one, because uses the official **notion api** instead of a session-based crawler.

+# Visit the documentation

+Please, visit the official [todonotion](https://ronald-tr.github.io/todonotion/) documentation to know how to setup and use this utility!

 ## Installation

 Visit the [releases](https://github.com/Ronald-TR/todonotion/releases) page and download the right version for your platform, then add the binary into your PATH directory.